aaronzhuclover/Miscellaneous-DS-Projects/README.md

-<li>“08_titanic_machine_Learning" demonstrates how I used machine learning algorithms to predict survival on Titanic data</li>
+<li>“08_titanic_machine_Learning" demonstrates how I used machine learning algorithms to predict survival on Titanic data

 	<li>Predict survival using decision tree</li>
 	<br>